jlapeyre/Symata.jl/README.md

 ````

 make Julia bindings of SJulia expressions to the symbols ex and m.

-Symbols that are associated with some functionality can be listed with
-`BuiltIns()` at the sjulia prompt, or `@ex BuiltIns()` at the julia
-prompt.

-Documentation for many BuiltIn symbols can be found by entering
-`?, SymName` at the `sjulia` prompt.
-Note the comma, which is
-neccessary because limitations in the provisional parsing method.
-`Help(Symname)` prints the same documentation.
-This allows you
-to type `@ex Help(SymName)` from Julia.
-If examples are printed with the documentation string, they can be
-evaluated, that is run, by entering `Example(SymName)` at the `sjulia`
-prompt.
-The input strings from the examples are pushed to the history
-so that they can be recalled and edited and re-evaluated.

 Here are a few commands (at the sjulia repl, or as a argument to the @ex macro).
 There are many more commands available, mostly to support experimenting with